Semester at Sea

-Semester at Sea (SaS) is a study-abroad program which was founded in 1963 and managed by the Institute for Shipboard Education (ISE) in Fort Collins, Colorado.
+Semester at Sea (SaS) is a study-abroad program founded in 1963 and managed by the Institute for Shipboard Education (ISE) in Fort Collins, Colorado.
 Colorado State University is the current academic sponsor and the program is conducted on a cruise ship.
 Nearly 73,000 undergraduate students from over 1,500 colleges and universities have participated in Semester at Sea.

-During the spring and fall semesters, up to 600 undergraduates participate in the 100- to 110-day program.
-During the semester the ship circumnavigates the globe, traveling from North America east (across the Atlantic) or west (across the Pacific) and visiting 10 to 11 countries in Asia, Africa, Europe, South America, and North America.
-Although the program had voyages through the Mediterranean and the Suez Canal, piracy concerns in the Gulf of Aden have changed a typical voyage to around Africa.
+Each spring and fall semester, up to 600 undergraduates participate in the 100- to 110-day program.
+During the semester, the ship often circumnavigates the globe, traveling east (across the Atlantic) or west (across the Pacific) and visiting 10 to 11 countries in Asia, Africa, Europe, South America, and North America.
+Although the program sometimes has voyages through the Mediterranean Sea and the Suez Canal, piracy concerns in the Gulf of Aden have often caused the voyage to go around the southern part of Africa.

 History

-The program which was founded in 1963 and managed by the Institute for Shipboard Education (ISE).
-ISE had hosted a summer, 65-day Semester at Sea program which focused on one region of the world.
+Founded in 1963, the program is managed by the Institute for Shipboard Education (ISE).
+ISE had hosted a summer, 65-day Semester at Sea program that focused on one region of the world.
 In May 2011, SaS introduced a 26-day Maymester voyage with a curriculum based around the United Nations' Millennium Development Goals.
 The Maymester voyage offered students the opportunity to earn four to five transferable credits.
-After the Maymester 2012 voyage, however, Semester at Sea canceled the short-term voyages due to low enrollment.
-A two-week, December–January Enrichment Voyage for continuing education participants was also cancelled.
+But after the Maymester 2012 voyage, Semester at Sea canceled the short-term voyages due to low enrollment.
+A two-week, December–January Enrichment Voyage for continuing education participants was also canceled.
 The voyages' itineraries focused on Central and South America, often transiting the Panama Canal or traveling up the Amazon River.